View Full Size Use this graphic on your site

 We encourage people to use our infographics, with proper attribution.
 Just copy and paste the code below to use this infographic on your site.
 If you need help, let us know!

 <a href="https://www.enjuris.com/florida/personal-injury-guide/damage-caps.html" target="blank"><img src="https://www.enjuris.com/infographics/2018/fl-damage-caps.jpg" alt="Florida Damage Caps" title="Florida Damage Caps" style="width: 100%; max-width: 800px; display: block; margin: 15px auto;" /></a>

 When a sympathetic plaintiff takes the stand, trying desperately not to cry as she recalls year after year of agony and suffering, juries can be swayed into awarding that person millions of dollars.

-Courts like to avoid this scenario for many reasons.
+Courts in Florida and throughout the country like to avoid this scenario for many reasons.
 First of all, it’s based on emotion.
 While we’d all love to pay for plaintiffs’ pain and suffering, doing so for every claimant would bankrupt the system.
 High awards need to be adjusted elsewhere.